alexandergitter/ruby-chacha20/README.md

 A Ruby wrapper for DJBs ChaCha20 implementation (C code in the `/ext` folder).
 Based off/inspired by https://github.com/dubek/salsa20-ruby.
 Supports arbitrary seeking inside the keystream.

 **NOTE**: This is not intended to be used in production software.
 Use for hobby projects only.
+This Gem does encryption only, it does not provide any kind of message authentication or integrity checking.

 ## Installation